kavehs87/my3pai-website/docs/TRIP_API.md

 **GET** `/api/trips`

 Browse trips across the platform (for discovery feeds, homepage carousels, etc.).
-Requires authentication but does not expose private notes.
+No authentication required; the endpoint only returns public/discoverable trips.
+Logged-in users will receive the same payload.

 ### Query Parameters